clearlydefined/clearlydefined/docs/contributing-code.md

     You probably want to run in three separate shells so you can see the logging coming from each.
 Note that if you are a VS Code user, you can use the handy launch configs that come with the `crawler` and `service` repos -- just hit F5.
+1. Since you are not forced to consume only the local APIs, but you can even consume directly the remote development or production APIs, for the `website` repo only you are able to point out different APIs endpoints, depending on your needs, using different kinds of npm scripts:
+    - `npm start` use the default environment, which is actually the DEV environment, and it refers to development APIs
+    - `npm run start:dev-api` points out specifically to the development APIs
+    - `npm run start:local-api` points out the local environment, which works only if the service repo is started
+    - `npm run start:prod-api` points out specifically to the production APIs
 1. Point your browser at `http://localhost:3000`.
 You should see the ClearlyDefined website and be able to browse the data etc. If you login (top right corner), more functionality will light up.